nim-lang/Nim/doc/manual.rst

 `Documentation comments`:idx: are comments that start with two `##`.
-Documentation comments are tokens; they are only allowed at certain places in the input file as they belong to the syntax tree!
+Documentation comments are tokens; they are only allowed at certain places in the input file as they belong to the syntax tree.

 Multiline comments